Frederick107/NightPortfer/README.md

 node nightportfer.js

 # Note
-If you don't have git download it here https://git-scm.com/ and If the NightPortfer doesn't work, make sure your NodeJS is version 12 or above!
+1.If you don't have git download it here https://git-scm.com/ 2.If the NightPortfer doesn't work, make sure your NodeJS is version 12 or above!